jkuhlmann/gainput/README.md

 Dependencies
 ------------

-Gainput has minimal number of external dependencies to make it as self-contained as possible.
+Gainput has a minimal number of external dependencies to make it as self-contained as possible.
 It doesn't use any STL.

 - Windows:
   - the Win32 message loop for keyboard and mouse